ARnhrt/Composer-v-Computer/Notes.md

     - First attempt: I picked 😬, which seems to be creep/suspenseful.
 Tracks used roughly the same instruments as the influence (an RNG track from a previous project).
 Changed the key signature from G Major to its relative minor E.
     - Second attempt: I did not select an emotion but it gave me a creepy sounding song anyway.
 Instrumentation was also off-- it added strings for some reason.
 - So far, the tracks at least sound alright.
 No dissonance or feedback sounds.

+#### Notes from the trials:
+- Running samples from the [folk] section, I've been very surprised by the results so far.

 ## MusicFX